 7. Don’t Take Any Risks: Employees may be unwilling to step outside of their comfort zone and explore new possibilities or ventures.

-9. Become Disgruntled With Their Current Career Destination: Unhappy employees are one of the biggest corporate culture killers an organization can have.
+9. Become Disgruntled with Their Current Career Destination: Unhappy employees are one of the biggest corporate culture killers an organization can have.
 Feeling stagnant leads to high turnover.

 complacency in the workplace